 Grebenshchikov congregation in Riga,

-as well as others, where sign singing is used and where there is an opportunity to learn it in greater depth.
+as well as others, where sign singing is practiced and where there is an opportunity to learn it in greater depth.

 Strengthening